RichusX/CloneGram/README.md

 # CloneGram
 An Instagram clone built using Laravel 7.
-The purpose of this project is to learn Laravel.
+The purpose of this project is to learn how to use Laravel.